 SUNDAY - A GOSPEL SING!
 This is always my favorite part of most festivals and I have always wished we could have one at Raintree, but it was impossible because the church needed their building back for Sunday!
 Dan and Cyndee always have church for their campers, usually at 9:30.
 But for the convenience of our folks who travel from a distance and want to get back on the road, they have moved it to 8:30.
 We will have our Gospel Sing, they will provide devotional thoughts and we will be on our way after a totally refreshing WEEKEND OF MUSIC!

 What about our instructors who travel for Indianapolis, Brookville area, and elsewhere and would have to commute back and forth in order to participate in two or three days of festival?
-I can offer a cabin for them to stay in (Restrooms just across the way) or a bunk in the bunkhouse.
-Just bring your own bedding and you can spend the night!
+I can offer a cabin for you to stay in (Restrooms just across the way) or a bunk in the bunkhouse.
+But these are limited in number.
+Contact me soon if you are interested.